weyhan/Filestuff/README.md

 #### Reading Directory Content

-There are two mode of reading directories.
+There are two modes of reading directories.

 * Shallow read (default):

 ```
 let homeUrl = FileManager.default.urls(for: .documentDirectory, in: .userDomainMask).first!.deletingLastPathComponent()

 do {
 	let directory = try Directory.load(url: homeUrl)
 } catch {
 	// Handle error
 }
 ```

 Example result of shallow read where "…" is not read: